 Reinforcement learning has been widely used in wireless communications.
-Nie et. al. in [26] propose an alternative Q-learning theoretical approach to solve the dynamic channel assignment problem in wireless networks.
+Nie and Haykin [26] proposed an alternative

+Q-learning theoretical approach to solve the dynamic channel assignment problem in wireless networks.
 The feature of Q-learning that it does not require the explicit state transition model to solve the Markov decision problem quickly attracts researchers' attentions.
 This enables Q-learning to adapt the large state space and action set.
-Yu et. al. in [27] use Q-learning to guarantee the traffic QoS for wireless adaptive multimedia.
-In recent years, there have been many studies exploiting the reinforcement learning in different scenarios, e.g., device-to-device scenario [28] and wireless systems [29], etc.
+Yu et al. [27] used Q-learning to guarantee the traffic QoS for wireless adaptive multimedia.
+In recent years, there have been many studies exploiting the reinforcement learning in different scenarios, e.g., device-to-device scenario [28], wireless systems [29], etc.

-As the wireless networks evolve, the parameters and scenarios become more and more complex, which can lead to the difficulty of the network planning by the traditional optimization technologies such as convex optimization [4] and geometric programming, etc. On the other hand, the global optimal solution is not practical in engineering.
+As the wireless networks evolve, the parameters and scenarios become more and more complex, which can lead to the difficulty of network planning by the traditional optimization technologies, such as convex optimization [4], geometric programming, etc. On the other hand, the global optimal solution is not practical in engineering.
 Reinforcement learning provides an effective method to learn the network actions from the environment.
-Such a scalability and flexibility of reinforcement learning cater for the complex network, such as 5G and Beyond 5G networks, especially as the terrestrial-satellite system is employed and a more complex network leading to a large amount of states and actions.
-Raza et. al. in [30] proposes a slice admission strategy based on reinforcement learning in 5G network slicing.
-Zhang et. al. in [31] uses the deep reinforcement learning method to provide proactive caching for the multi-view 3D videos in 5G.
+Such a scalability and flexibility of reinforcement learning cater for the complex network, such as 5G and beyond 5G networks, especially as the terrestrial-satellite system is employed and a more complex network leading to a large amount of states and actions.
+Raza et al. [30] proposed a slice admission strategy based on reinforcement learning in 5G network slicing.
+Zhang et al. [31] used the deep reinforcement learning method to provide proactive caching for the multiview 3-D videos in 5G.

 In terms of the applications beyond 5G, UAV-BS is a typical scenario.
-Yin et. al. in [32] uses a deterministic policy gradient based reinforcement learning to generate the trajectory for UAV.
-Challita in [33] uses a dynamic game based deep reinforcement learning to manage the wireless interference in the scenario of cellular-connected UAVs.
-Liu in [34] uses reinforcement learning to achieve the dynamic movement of multiple UAVs in a wireless network.
-Dai in [35] studies the deployment of multiple UAVs in a dynamic environment.
-Hu in [36] proposes an intelligent handover control method in UAV cellular networks by a deep learning method.
-Li in [37] surveys the artificial intelligence driven spectrum management in various wireless networks such as UAV networks, etc.
+Yin et al. [32] used a deterministic policy gradient-based reinforcement learning to generate the trajectory for UAV.
+Challita et al. [33] used a dynamic game-based deep reinforcement learning to manage the wireless interference in the scenario of cellular-connected UAVs.
+Liu et al. [34] used reinforcement learning to achieve the dynamic movement of multiple UAVs in a wireless network.
+Dai et al. [35] studied the deployment of multiple UAVs in a dynamic environment.
+Hu et al. [36] proposed an intelligent handover control method in UAV cellular networks by a deep learning method.
+Li et al. [37] surveyed the artificial intelligence-driven spectrum management in various wireless networks, such as UAV networks, etc.

-In terms of energy harvesting, wireless charging can be used for a timely energy supplement in a UAV based system [38].
-Su in [39] employs UAV as a wireless charger to provide the energy supplement of energy constrained devices.
-Chai in [40] proposes an online UAV-assisted wireless caching with wireless charging.
+In terms of energy harvesting, wireless charging can be used for a timely energy supplement in a UAV-based system [38].
+Su et al. [39] employed UAV as a wireless charger to provide the energy supplement of energy-constrained devices.
+Chai and Lau in [40] proposed an online UAV-assisted wireless caching with wireless charging.

 In the existing works, several aspects of the applications of reinforcement learning have been proposed in wireless networks.
 However, the existing works mostly consider a scenario with a relatively small number of states or actions.
-Different from the existing works, in this paper, we consider a more practical scenario of the reinforcement learning based data collection via UAV by accounting for the UAV trajectory, hovering height, wireless power charging, etc. We also give an in-depth performance evaluation of the proposed algorithm via extensive simulations.
+Different from the existing works, in this article, we consider a more practical scenario of the reinforcement learning-based data collection via UAV by accounting for the UAV trajectory, hovering height, wireless power charging, etc. We also give an in-depth performance evaluation of the proposed algorithm via extensive simulations.